Full-text subscription database of federal and state cases, statutes, law reviews and news.

 Full-text subscription database of case law, law reviews, and news.

-"Introduction to legal research on Westlaw Next" [a.k.a.
-"Campus Help Guide"] is linked to at the bottom of every Westlaw webpage.
+Help: "Campus Help Guide" [i.e. "Introduction to legal research on Westlaw Next"] is linked to at the bottom of every Westlaw webpage.
+Other guides, including Searching with Boolean Terms and Connectors are also available.

 International coverage and access to law reviews, scholarly articles, jurisdictional surveys, legislation, and more.
 Search on a citation to a case in the "Court Cases" field.
 Search on a citation to the U.S. Code using the form "8 U.S.C.
 1158" in the "Statute" field.
 The "check availability" link connects to full-text in most cases.